cesarvr/puzzlz/README.md

 ## Programming Puzzles

-Just quick and dirty algorithms :).
+Just some quick and dirty algorithms :).